ProGaMEr110521/Preconfigured-WorldGen-Options/README.md

 > - minecraft:large_biomes

 > [!WARNING]
-> I haven't tested if the mod can use mod world types.
+> I haven't tested if the mod can use modded world types.
 If you tried it, let me know.

 <br>
 <br>